Contextual Onboarding: What is it, and Why Should I Care?

 For this, you simply trigger your onboarding based on the in-app behavior of the user.

-If a user reaches a certain page, it triggers a modal.
-If a user clicks a certain button, it triggers a tooltip.
+If a user reaches a particular page, it triggers a modal.
+If a user clicks a specific button, it triggers a tooltip.

 This approach is the most effective, as it essentially personalizes the onboarding for each and every individual user.